mlau154/pymead/docs/source/install.rst

 --------

 Each of the following dependencies are required to use pymead.
-All packages listed in this section are automatically installed when using Methods 1, 2, or 3 above.
-If using Method 4, the line ``pip install .`` installs these dependencies.
+All packages listed in this section are automatically installed when using Methods 1-4 above.
+If using Method 5, the line ``pip install .`` installs these dependencies.

 - `scipy <https://scipy.org/>`_: Used for airfoil matching